wpxtmvpsxm/Glyph/heat.md

    \
    ![cue](https://i.imgur.com/8dBa0HO.png)
    \
    This demo is worth the time to pause buffer but is relatively minor.
 Doing a climbjump then a wallboost avoids getting floorsnapped to the falling block when you demo.
 Go neutral and fastfall after the demo.
+If you miss the window, you can also demo in the gap below this one.
      If you want to do the 'casual strat' [do this with a buffered neutral updemo wallbounce.](https://gfycat.com/QuaintEagerJaeger)
      </details>